citelao/sensible/5-toptobottom.md

     title: Conclusion
 ---

+The last section focused on HTTPS and how it mitigates man-in-the-middle attacks.
+Staying safe requies

 Security literature focuses on man-in-the-middle attacks because<!-- TODO: citation needed --> they're so easy without encryption: they leave little trace, can be performed without direct contact (especially if you're a government), and are extremely powerful.

 Once man-in-the-middle attacks are mitigated, you need to minimize your other security holes before you can browse safely.
 As long as you are aware of *how* you can be attacked and are taking reasonable precautions, you can browse pretty secure.